 The health care reform law limits an employer’s ability to retroactively remove ineligible dependents from coverage.
 Under the law, a rescission (or retroactive cancellation of coverage) is permissible only if the individual obtained coverage through fraud or an intentional misrepresentation of material fact and the individual is given at least 30 days’ advance notice of the rescission.
 An employer can avoid the law’s restrictions on rescissions by canceling coverage on a prospective basis.

-Bolton can provide all services associated with the dependent eligibility audit process, including design, communication, execution, follow-up, and ongoing monitoring and auditing.
+Bolton can provide all services associated with the dependent eligibility verification process, including design, communication, execution, follow-up, and ongoing monitoring.

 For more information contact Carolyn Bourg, Senior Consultant, 443-573-3910 firstname.lastname@example.org